-On 1st April 2008, the Bradford Safeguarding Children Board (BSCB) established the Child Death Overview Panel (CDOP) to accommodate the national guidance and statutory requirement set out in Working Together to Safeguard Children.
+Since 1st April 2008, the Bradford Safeguarding Children Board (BSCB) established the Child Death Overview Panel (CDOP) to accommodate the national guidance and statutory requirement which was updated in Working Together to Safeguard Children 20151.
 The aim of the CDOP is to systematically review all child deaths (from birth to 17 years 364 days of age) in order to improve the understanding of how and why children in Bradford die, identify whether there were modifiable factors which may have contributed to each individual death, and use the findings to take action to prevent future such deaths.
 The panel is multi-agency and brings in expertise from a wide range of partners to ensure the discussions within the meetings are robust and challenging where required (see Appendix 1 and 2 for further details).
 The CDOP also has a role in categorising a child's death into one of 10 causes of death categories.
 Definitions around modifiable factors and the cause of death categories are highlighted in Appendix 3.

-The Wood Review was published in early 2016.
-The review had been undertaken to review the role and functions of Local Safeguarding Children Boards, and the government published its response in May 2016 and this included a review of the CDOP process.
-The government plans to introduce a more flexible, simpler statutory framework but will continue to be focused on engagement of key partners in particular the local authority, health and police with a continued multiagency approach.
-With regard to CDOPs, the review recommended a consideration of a national-regional model, that CDOPs should be hosted in the NHS and the ownership should move from the Department for Education to the Department of Health whilst ensuring the focus remains on distilling and embedding learning with key partners.
-Both BSCB and CDOP are currently awaiting further guidance on this.
+The Wood Review2 was published in early 2016.
+The review had been undertaken to review the role and functions of Local Safeguarding Children Boards (LSCBs), and the government published its response in May 2016 and this included a review of the CDOP process.
+The government wanted to introduce a more flexible, simpler statutory framework for LSCBs but still focused on engagement of key partners in particular the local authority, health and police with a continued multiagency approach.
+It is proposed that the responsibility for CDOPs will remain statutory and will move from the Department for Education to the Department of Health.
+Following consultation draft Working Together guidance was published in April 2018 and the Working Together Guidance was published in early July 2018; a detailed Child Death Review Guidance relevant to CDOP will be published late July 2018^{3,4,5}.
+CDOP will become a statutory responsibility of both the Clinical Commissioning Groups (CCGs) and Local Authority.

-This report details the work of the Child Death Overview Panel (CDOP) during 2016/17.
-Having been established for nine years Bradford CDOP is able to identify emerging trends and themes in the data, and this enables the panel to make more meaningful recommendations.
-Hence, this report also details the 6 complete years of reviewed deaths from 2008/09 to 2013/14, and 95% of deaths between 2014/15 and 2015/16 that have been reviewed (see Figure 2: Child deaths reported to and reviewed by CDOP, Section 3).
+This report details the work of the Child Death Overview Panel (CDOP) during 2017/18.
+Having been established for ten years Bradford CDOP is able to identify emerging trends and themes in the data, and this enables the panel to make more meaningful recommendations.
+Hence, this report also details the 8 complete years of reviewed deaths (100%) from 2008/09 to 2015/16, and near complete reviewed deaths (96%) in 2016/17 (see Figure 2: Child deaths reported to and reviewed by CDOP, Section 3).